MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 Protocol provided by Hans-Joachim Ruscheweyh.

 Technical advances in sequencing technologies in recent decades have allowed detailed investigation of complex microbial communities without the need for cultivation.
 Sequencing of microbial DNA extracted directly from environmental or host-associated samples have provided key information on microbial community composition.
 These studies have also allowed gene-level characterization of microbiomes as the first step to understanding the communities' functional potential.
 Furthermore, algorithmic improvements, as well as increased availability of computational resources, make it now possible to reconstruct whole genomes from metagenomic samples (metagenome-assembled genomes (MAGs)).
-Methods for microbial community composition analysis are discussed in :doc:`../profiling/metagenomes`.
-Here we describe building :ref:`Metagenomic Assembly` as well as building :ref:`Gene Catalogs` and :ref:`MAGs` from metagenomic data.
+Methods for microbial community composition analysis are discussed in :doc:`../taxonomic_profiling/metagenomes`.
+Here, we describe building :ref:`Metagenomic Assembly` as well as building :ref:`Gene Catalogs` and :ref:`MAGs` from metagenomic data.

 .. note::